NSW Combined High Schools Sports Association Handbook

 (i) All games will be three (3) bowl triples.

-(ii) All play up to the final series may be on a knockout or round robin basis.
+(ii) All play up to the final series may be on a state-wide or round robin basis.
 Round robin is the preferred method as it maximises participation and minimises school disruptions.
-However, each region is free to choose how they determine their regional representative(s).
+However, each association is free to choose how they determine their association representative(s).

-(iii) Each of the ten regions will have one team in the final sixteen.
-The next six positions go to the best performed regions at the previous year's NSWCHSSA championships.
+(iii) Each of the ten association will have one team in the final sixteen.
+The next six positions go to the best performed association at the previous year's NSWCHSSA championships.

 (iv) The final series teams will be divided into four (4) sections of four (4) teams.